farofang/Data_Streaming_and_Realtime_Analytics/Week03/README.md

 2.6 Test it.
 You can type
 "a a a" --> then press enter
 "a a b" --> then press enter
-in the producer window, and you will get (a 5, b 1) in the consumer window
+in the producer window, and you will get a 5 b 1 in the consumer window

 2.7 After finish testing, close all windows.